-Researchers have looked at success rates of peoples' resolutions: The first two weeks usually go along beautifully, but by February people are backsliding.
-And by the following December most people are back where they started — often even further behind.
+Researchers have looked at the success rates of peoples' resolutions: The first two weeks usually go along beautifully, but by February, people are backsliding.
+And by the following December, most people are back where they started — often even further behind.
 Why do so many people not keep their resolutions?
 Are people just weak-willed or lazy?

 Timothy Pychyl, a professor of psychology at Carleton University in Canada and a fellow PT blogger, says that resolutions are a form of "cultural procrastination," an effort to reinvent oneself.
 People make resolutions as a way of motivating themselves, he says.
 Pychyl argues that people aren't ready to change their habits, particularly bad habits, and that accounts for the high failure rate.
 Another reason, says Dr. Avya Sharma of the Canadian Obsesity Network, is that people set unrealistic goals and expectations in their resolutions.

-Peter Bregman, writing in the Harvard Business Review Blog Network, argues “When we set goals, we're taught to make them specific and measurable and time-bound.
+Writing in the Harvard Business Review Blog Network, Peter Bregman argues, “When we set goals, we're taught to make them specific and measurable and time-bound.
 But it turns out that those characteristics are precisely the reasons goals can backfire.
 A specific, measurable, time-bound goal drives behavior that's narrowly focused and often leads to either cheating or myopia.
 Yes, we often reach the goal, but at what cost?”
-Bregman advocates creating an area of focus rather than goals, and goes on to say that “An area of focus taps into your intrinsic motivation, offers no stimulus or incentive to cheat or take unnecessary risks, leaves every positive possibility and opportunity open, and encourages collaboration while reducing corrosive competiton.
+Bregman advocates creating an area of focus rather than goals and goes on to say: “An area of focus taps into your intrinsic motivation, offers no stimulus or incentive to cheat or take unnecessary risks, leaves every positive possibility and opportunity open, and encourages collaboration while reducing corrosive competition.
 All this while moving forward on the things you and your organization value most.”

-Having said that, if you feel compelled to make New Year's resolutions, here's some tips to help you make them work:
+Having said that, if you feel compelled to make New Year's resolutions, here are some tips to help you make them work:

 And finally, don't take yourself so seriously.
 Have fun and laugh at yourself when you slip, but don't let the slip hold you back from working at your goal.